grafana/loki/docs/sources/logql/functions.md

 {{ nindent 4 .query }}
 ```

-The above will indent every line of text by 4 space characters and add a new line to the beginning.
+This will indent every line of text by 4 space characters and add a new line to the beginning.

 ## repeat